ShimotsukiHaruka/Atlas/Humanities/Buffett-Business/Business 3.2.4.md

     - businesses that have sold items on credit and are awaiting payments from their customers.
 - However, a major disadvantage of overdrafts is that they are repayable on demand from the financial institution.
 - Nevertheless, overdrafts provide flexibility for businesses that might occasionally face cash flow problems.
+## Trade Credit
++ Trade credit allows a business to 'buy now and pay later'.
++ Although a sale is made at the time of purchase, the seller or credit provider does not receive any cash from the buyer until a later date.
++ Businesses/suppliers that offer trade credit (known as creditors) usually allow between 30-90 days for their customers (known as debtors) to pay.
+##